 1. USE PENDING CONTINUATIONS AS A DETERRENT

-A continuation allows you to pursue additional claims based on an earlier-filed patent application that hasn’t been issued or abandoned yet, and so preserves that application’s pendency.
+This is mainly because a continuation allows you to pursue additional claims based on an earlier-filed patent application, even after the earlier-filed patent application becomes an issued patent.

-While the claims of an issued patent are essentially fixed for all time, you can amend the claims of the continuation at any time — giving competitors less incentive to:
+While the claims of the issued patent are essentially fixed, you can amend the claims of the continuation at any time — giving competitors less incentive to:

 - Design around your issued patent, because you might be able to cover their product with broader claims in the continuation.